-Following identification of relevant intervention points from the data collection, the mindful scenario task analysis (MSTA) has the purpose of interrogating potential design opportunities to understand the various opportunities, challenges, and potential mindful strategies and solutions.
-It is used to analyse real-world scenarios and user stories from persons with lived experience of dementia including individuals living with dementia and care-givers.
-MSTA as used within MinD draws on and synthesises scenario based design (Carroll, 2000) and hierarchical task-analysis (HTA) (Rogers et al. 2011: 383) with a specific focus on mindfulness.
-Scenario-based analysis uses the elaboration of scenario cases to take a person centred perspective on design problems:
+Following identification of relevant intervention points from the data collection, the MSTA has the purpose of interrogating potential design opportunities to understand the various opportunities, challenges, and potential mindful strategies and solutions.
+It is used to analyze real-world scenarios and user stories from persons with lived experience of dementia including individuals living with dementia and care givers.
+MSTA, as used within MinD, draws on and synthesizes scenario-based design (Carroll, 2000) and hierarchical task analysis (HTA) (Rogers et al., 2011, p.
+383)

+with a specific focus on mindfulness.
+Scenario-based analysis uses the elaboration of scenario cases to take a person-centered perspective on design problems:

-'Scenarios are at once concrete and flexible, helping developers manage the fluidity of design situations.
-Scenarios afford multiple views of an interaction, diverse kinds and amounts of detailing, helping developers manage the many consequences entailed by any given design move.'
-(Carroll, 2000:43)
+Scenarios are at once concrete and flexible, helping developers manage the fluidity of design situations.
+Scenarios afford multiple views of an interaction, diverse kinds and amounts of detailing, helping developers manage the many consequences entailed by any given design move (Carroll, 2000, p.
+43).